 Scholastic Level 1

 Pablo takes Little Big Horse’s bike.
 And breaks it!
 But it’s only a flat tire and Little Big Horse knows what to do to fix it.
-Very simple text, great illustrations, and an engaging story make this a new early reader favorite.
+Great illustrations and an engaging story make this a new early reader favorite for shared reading.
+Words like “finally” will be hard for kids to decode.

 Tiny Goes Back to School by Cari Meister, illustrated by Rich Daivs